quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/Parallel-and-High-Performance-Computing/phpc_part13_5.2_Performance.md

 :p What is the time complexity of bisection search?
 ??x
-The time complexity of bisection search is \( O(\log N) \).
+The time complexity of bisection search is $O(\log N)$.
 This makes it more efficient than linear search for large datasets, although in practice, the overhead of comparisons might reduce its advantage slightly.

 ```java
 public class BisectionSearch {